natrontech/360-noscope/crawler/README.md

     "plz": 1234,
     "municipality": "Burgdorf",
     "canton": "BE",
-    "Dimension": "umwelt" | "soziales" | "wirtschaft", # one of the three "theme": "klima",
+    "dimension": "Umwelt" | "Soziales" | "Wirtschaft", # one of the three "theme": "Klima",
     "indicator": "Treibhausgas-Emissione pro Einwohner*in",
     "value": "20%"
 }